loganriebel/seo_agent_pipeline/README.md

 ## Design decisions

 **Single agent, not multi-agent.** One agent owns research through publish.
-Keyword decisions made in Stage 1 are still in context during Stage 7 editorial — no handoff errors, no re-reading artifacts to reconstruct intent.
+Keyword decisions made in Stage 1 are still in context during Stage 7 editorial, no handoff errors.
+The skills are modularized with artifacts after each step so the agent only pulls what's needed into context.

 **Stage files for context control, not handoffs.** The orchestrator (`skills/seo-pipeline.md`) handles startup, resume logic, and human gates.
 It loads only the active stage's runbook on demand.
-This keeps one agent in control while keeping the context window focused.
+This keeps one agent in control while keeping the context window focused and not bloated.

 **Artifact chaining enables resume-anywhere.** The agent detects the current stage by checking which artifacts exist (in reverse order).
 Drop in mid-pipeline, restart after a break, or jump to a specific stage by name.

 **Human gate at every transition.** Each stage ends with a summary and explicit approval request before advancing.
 A bad brief doesn't silently become a bad 2,000-word draft.
+This ensures quality for each post.

 **Config-driven paths and thresholds.** All site details, deploy targets, content defaults, and tool paths live in `config/seo-stack-config.yaml`.
 The skill files contain no hardcoded domain or deploy logic.